Sugiyama-Lab/Yeaseq/README.md

 ## <span id="run">Run</span>

-🍞 The compiled executable files for Windows, MacOS, and Linux (Ubuntu 18.04) are available [here](https://github.com/Sugiyama-Lab/Yeaseq/releases) (https://github.com/Sugiyama-Lab/Yeaseq/releases)
+🍞 The compiled executable files for Windows, cacOS, and Linux (Ubuntu 18.04) are available [here](https://github.com/Sugiyama-Lab/Yeaseq/releases) (https://github.com/Sugiyama-Lab/Yeaseq/releases)

 ⛏ To use this package in python, please install 'requests' and 'wxpython', and python >= 3.6 is recommended.
 Then run `Yeaseq-ui.py` or